0rgis/Stuff/README.md

 # Stuff

-My collection of stuffs, simple scripys to make my life easier, the tmp monitor was for my Rpi3 as i ran kali on it.
+My collection of stuffs, simple scripts to make my life easier, the tmp monitor was for my Rpi3 as i ran kali on it.
 These are very basic starting off kinda shit :-)

 ## Scripts